qflowsystems/docs.qflow.com/docs/using-add-ins/email-upload-wizard.md

 ---
 # Email Upload Wizard

-Emails and attachments can be added to Q-Action from within Outlook using the [Office Add-In](/docs/using-add-ins/using-add-ins#using-the-office-and-acrobat-add-ins), or from within Gmail using the [Chrome Extension](/docs/using-add-ins/adding-email-chrome-ext).
+Emails and attachments can be added to QAction from within Outlook using the [Office Add-In](/docs/using-add-ins/using-add-ins#using-the-office-and-acrobat-add-ins), or from within Gmail using the [Chrome Extension](/docs/using-add-ins/adding-email-chrome-ext).

-Adding an Email to Q-Action from Within Outlook
+Adding an Email to QAction from Within Outlook
 ![](/assets/images/email-upload-wizard-outlook.png)

-After clicking Add to Q-Action, a browser tab will open and opt the user to login.
+After clicking Add to QAction, a browser tab will open and opt the user to login.
 Then, the Email Upload Wizard will display.

 Email Upload Wizard Screen
 ![](/assets/images/email-upload-wizard-single-example.png)